KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\models.py:32`

 **Description**:
-The `LeadSource.lead_source_query` method in the `LeadSource` class is likely designed to retrieve or manage information related to the sources of leads within the EeazyCRM system, although the specific functionality is not detailed due to the absence of arguments, return type, and calls.
+The `LeadSource.lead_source_query` method in the `LeadSource` class appears to be a method related to querying lead sources in a CRM system, possibly retrieving or manipulating data related to where leads are coming from.
+The specific caller of this method is not provided in the context.

 ---